 Conclusion

-If you’re looking to homeschool your children in New Zealand, I suggest you check out the website “NZEducation.com” (NZ Education) and see what they have to offer.
+If you want to homeschool your children in New Zealand, I suggest you check out the website “NZEducation.com” (NZ Education) and see what they offer.

 It has a lot of information and resources that can be useful for homeschooling in NZ.

-As you may know, I’m a big fan of homeschooling myself and haveseveralf family members who are homeschooling their children.
+As you may know, I’m a big fan of homeschooling and have several family members homeschool their children.